mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 Of these three options, adjusting refresh has probably the most profound impact on gameplay, because it directly affects the [[fate point]] economy that powers the game.
 Giving players more [[fate point]]s each session means they're likely to resist compels more often and invoke aspects more often.
 It gives players more control over the story, which can be a good thing, but also makes it a little harder to challenge them.

 Reducing refresh has the opposite effect—players have less control over the story, because they have fewer [[fate point]]s on hand.
 They have to accept more compels and they don't get to invoke their aspects as often.
-It also means they'll rely more on free invocations from creating advantages, which might lengthen big fight scenes.
+It also means they'll rely more on [[free invocation]]s from creating advantages, which might lengthen big fight scenes.

 ### Adjusting Stunt Cost